ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   input_share_aad, encrypted_input_share.payload)
 ~~~

+* `sk` is the secret key from the HPKE configuration indicated by
+  `encrypted_input_share.config_id`
-where `sk` is the HPKE secret key, `0x01` represents the Role of the sender
+* `0x01` represents the Role of the sender (always the Client)
-(always the Client), and `server_role` is the Role of the recipient Aggregator
+* `server_role` is the Role of the recipient Aggregator (`0x02` for the Leader
-(`0x02` for the Leader and `0x03` for the Helper).
-The `OpenBase()` function is
+  and `0x03` for the Helper).

-as specified in {{!HPKE, Section 6.1}} for the ciphersuite indicated by the HPKE
+The `OpenBase()` function is as specified in {{!HPKE, Section 6.1}} for the
+ciphersuite indicated by the HPKE configuration.

-configuration.
-If decryption fails, the Aggregator marks the report share as
+If the HPKE configuration ID is unrecognized or decryption fails, the Aggregator
-invalid with the error `hpke_decrypt_error`.
-Otherwise, the Aggregator outputs
+marks the report share as invalid with the error `hpke_decrypt_error`.
-the resulting PlaintextInputShare `plaintext_input_share`.
+Otherwise, the Aggregator outputs the resulting PlaintextInputShare
+`plaintext_input_share`.

 #### Input Share Validation {#input-share-validation}

-Before beginning the preparation step, Aggregators are required to perform the
+Before initialization, Aggregators are required to perform the following checks
-following checks for each input share in the job:
+for each input share in the job:

 1. Check that the input share can be decoded as specified by the VDAF.
 If not,
    the input share MUST be marked as invalid with the error `invalid_message`.